gaskeunbang/nara/README.md

 ## 🏆 Features of Nara

-### Crypto Asset Transfer
+- **Crypto Asset Transfer**
   Send coins such as BTC, ETH, SOL, and SOL to other wallet addresses with simple chat instructions.
 Includes network and address validation to minimize errors.

-### Wallet Address Creation
+- **Wallet Address Creation**
   The AI Agent automatically generates new wallet addresses for multiple crypto assets, ready to be used for sending and receiving.

-### Receive Crypto Assets
+- **Receive Crypto Assets**
   Easily request and display your wallet address so others can send you assets.
 Copy and share in just one click.

-### Check Wallet Balance
+- **Check Wallet Balance**
   View real time balances for each asset along with basic activity history to keep track of your funds.

-### Buy Crypto with Fiat Payment
+- **Buy Crypto (Stripe Payment)**
   Purchase coins directly through integrated payment providers without leaving the conversation.
 Balance updates are handled automatically after confirmation.

-### Crypto to Fiat Conversion
+- **Crypto to Fiat Conversion**
   Get instant exchange rates from crypto to fiat currencies such as USD and IDR, helping users understand the real value of their holdings.

-### Cross Market Price Comparison (AI)
+- **Cross Market Price Comparison (AI)**
   Compare coin prices across multiple sources including CoinGecko, CoinMarketCap, and Coinbase.
 The system highlights the most competitive option in real time.

-AI Based Best Price Recommendation
+- **AI Based Best Price Recommendation**
   AI recommends the most favorable market for buying or selling coins based on live price comparison data.

 ## 🚀 Build and Deployment Instructions